 Walter Tevis, Mockingbird

-The COVID-19 pandemic has disrupted the learning experience of youth, children, and adults at an unprecedented scale.
-It has additionally magnified the pre-present inequalities for meaningful learning opportunities.
-Even in times of global disaster, efforts were made for alternative learning methods like distance learning, online learning, and in-personal learning.
+In recent years, various developments have taken place in learning methods like distance learning, online learning, and in-personal learning.
 The pandemic, however, is a critical reminder of the significance of literacy.
 The theme this year is Transforming Literacy Learning Spaces.
 This is a theme in the wake of the 2020 COVID-19 pandemic that shut down schools and drastically shifted how many students across the globe accessed literacy education

 |Did you know: Adult literacy and education were absent in initial educational response plans, therefore many people with no or low literacy skills have had limited access to life-saving information.|